-Senator SHAHEEN.
+Senator Shaheen.
 But my understanding is that the cartridge bomber responsible for that bombing attempt is still there and he has not been eliminated.

-Ambassador FEIERSTEIN.
+Ambassador Feierstein.
 Yes.
 Mr. Asiri, who is the bombmaker for AQAP, as far as we know, is still in Yemen.

-Senator SHAHEEN.
+Senator Shaheen.
 Given that, it is hard for me to understand how we can address that threat, if we are not fighting back against Al Qaeda where it exists.

 Ambassador FEIERSTEIN.
 I absolutely agree.
-I think that we need to, but, again, within a context.
-The thing that I think is most important is that the Yemeni peo-
+I think that we need to but again within a context to, but, again, within a context.